RahulSajnani/DRACO-Weakly-Supervised-Dense-Reconstruction-And-Canonicalization-of-Objects/DRACO20K/README.md

 # DRACO20K

-This repository contains scripts to generate DRACO20K dataset from ShapeNet models.
+Scripts to generate DRACO20K dataset from ShapeNet models and additional details about the dataset.